-Our comparison of Reserved Instances vs. AWS Saving Plans illustrates the similarities and the differences between AWS´ existing discount program and its new one in order for businesses to easily identify which of the two options will maximize cost efficiencies in their specific circumstances.
+Our comparison of Reserved Instances vs. AWS Savings Plans illustrates the similarities and differences between AWS' committed use discount program and its more recent committed spend discount program in order to identify which of the two options will maximize cost efficiencies in their specific circumstances.

 What about businesses using EC2 Reserved Instances?

-However, business using Standard and Convertible Reserved Instances for EC2 services might not appreciate the differences between the existing discount program and the new one—especially as the percentage discounts being offered by AWS are exactly the same whichever discount program is used—as are the same full, partial, or no upfront payment options.
+However, businesses using Standard and Convertible Reserved Instances for EC2 services might not appreciate the differences between the existing discount program and the new one—especially as the percentage discounts being offered by AWS are exactly the same whichever discount program is used—as are the same full, partial, or no upfront payment options.

-Consequently, we have prepared a comparison of Reserved Instances vs. AWS Saving Plans to illustrate the similarities and differences between the two discount programs.
-To provide a better like-for-like picture of the discount programs, we have divided the comparison into two.
-The first half compares Standard Reserved Instances vs. EC2 Instances Saving Plans, while the second half compares Convertible Reserved Instances vs. AWS Compute Savings Plans.
+Consequently, we've prepared a comparison of Reserved Instances vs. AWS Savings Plans to illustrate the similarities and differences between the two discount programs, along with advantages and disadvantages to each.
+To provide a better like-for-like picture of the discount programs, we've divided the comparison into two.
+The first half compares Standard Reserved Instances vs. EC2 Instance Savings Plans, and the second half compares Convertible Reserved Instances vs. AWS Compute Savings Plans.

 First, a couple of things to point out

-The first thing to point out in our comparison of Reserved Instances vs. AWS Saving Plans is that, at present, only EC2 instances and Fargate usage is eligible for AWS Saving Plans.
-If your business is using Reserved Instances to save money on the cost of RDS instances, AWS Redshift, or ElastiCache services, you will have to continue using Reserved Instances until the new discount program is extended to these services.
+The first thing to point out in our comparison of Reserved Instances vs. AWS Savings Plans is that at present, only EC2 Instances and Fargate usage is eligible for AWS Savings Plans.
+If your business is using Reserved Instances to save money on the cost of RDS Instances, AWS Redshift, ElastiCache, Elasticsearch, or DynamoDB services, you will have to continue using Reserved Instances until the new discount program is extended to these services.

-Standard Reserved Instances vs. EC2 Instances Saving Plans
+Standard Reserved Instances vs. EC2 Instance Savings Plans

-Comparison of Standard Regional RIs vs. Standard Zonal RIs vs. EC2 Instances Saving Plans
+Comparison of Standard Regional vs. Standard Zonal Reserved Instances vs. EC2 Instance Savings Plans

-Convertible Reserved Instances vs. AWS Compute Saving Plans
+Convertible Reserved Instances vs. AWS Compute Savings Plans

-Comparison of Convertible Regional RIs vs. Convertible Zonal RIs vs. AWS Compute Saving Plans
+Comparison of Convertible Regional vs. Convertible Zonal Reserved Instances vs. AWS Compute Savings Plans

 A few final considerations

-There are multiple takeaways from our comparison of Reserved Instances vs. AWS Saving Plans depending on the nature of your business and its current fleet of Standard or Convertible Reserved Instances.
-We´ve listed a few below, but if you have any specific questions about whether Reserved Instances or AWS Saving Plans may be better for your business, do not hesitate to get in touch.
+There are multiple takeaways from our comparison of Reserved Instances vs. AWS Savings Plans depending on the nature of your business and its current fleet of Standard or Convertible Reserved Instances.
+We've listed a few below, but if you have any specific questions about whether Reserved Instances or AWS Savings Plans may be better for your business, do not hesitate to get in touch.

-- EC2 Instance Saving Plans are applied automatically to spend across any tenancy and any operating system.
+- EC2 Instance Savings Plans are applied automatically to spend across any tenancy and any operating system.

-- You can use EC2 Instance Saving Plans against the cost of running On Demand Capacity Reservations in a single Availability Zone.
+- You can use EC2 Instance Savings Plans against the cost of running On-Demand Capacity Reservations in a single Availability Zone.

-- AWS Compute Saving Plans are applied automatically to any sized EC2 instance in any family, across any tenancy and OS, and in any region.
+- AWS Compute Savings Plans are applied automatically to any sized EC2 instance in any family, across any tenancy and OS, and in any region.

-- Due to their flexibility, AWS Compute Saving Plans eliminate the management overhead of manually modifying and exchanging Convertible Reserved Instances, but may be more challenging to track and allocate benefits.
+- Due to their flexibility, AWS Compute Savings Plans eliminate the management overhead of manually modifying and exchanging Convertible Reserved Instances, but may be more challenging to track and allocate benefits.

-- At present, you cannot re-sell underutilized AWS Saving Plans in the Amazon EC2 Reserved Instance Marketplace.
+- At present, you cannot resell underutilized AWS Savings Plans in the Amazon EC2 Reserved Instance Marketplace.